PSYCH 1101: INTRO TO PSYCHOLOGY

 Course Structure

-This course consists of five parts:
+This course consists of four parts:

 Lectures: M/W/F 10:10-11:00am Bailey Hall.
 Attendance is strongly encouraged.
 PDF versions of the lectures will be posted shortly after class here.

-***important note*** While sometimes there will be overlap between the content of the lectures and the textbook readings, this will not always be the case.
+***Important note*** While sometimes there will be overlap between the content of the lectures and the textbook readings, this will not always be the case.
 The lectures will cover things that are not in the textbook, and the textbook will contain information that is not presented in the lecture.
 You are responsible for knowing the content from both.

 Grading